 2. Integrated organic farming

 It involves integrated nutrients management and integrated pest management.
-It is the type of farming in which development of crops from natural resources having the complete nutritive value and manage to prevent the crop or plants from the pests.
+It is the type of farming where you grow crops from natural resources.
+Further, having the complete nutritive value and also manage to prevent the crop or plants from the pests.

 In organic farming, we use the following techniques;

-● CROP ROTATION: It is the technique to grow various kind of crops in the same area, according to the different seasons, in a sequential manner.
+- CROP ROTATION: It is the technique to grow various kind of crops in the same area, according to the different seasons, in a sequential way.

 Read also: Types of Inorganic Fertilizers